impresso/impresso.github.io/pages/app/about.md

       </figcaption>
     </figure>

-## 2. _impresso_ data lab
+## 2. Impresso data lab

-The forthcoming _impresso_ data lab is an infrastructure for data access and annotation services via APIs, along with their integration in executable Jupyter notebooks.
-The data lab will provide researchers with examples based on experiments with data-driven analyses of the _impresso_ corpus.
+The forthcoming Impresso data lab is an infrastructure for data access and annotation services via APIs, along with their integration in executable Jupyter notebooks.
+The data lab will provide researchers with examples based on experiments with data-driven analyses of the Impresso corpus.
 Annotation services offer access to semantic indexing models and the ability to relate external data to the corpus.

 <figure class='respect-margin'>
       <img class='cover' src='{{ '/assets/screenshots/datalab.png' | relative_url }}'>